Windows API Timer with microsecond (or better)

 This

-article was written by Curtis Krauskopf (email at ).
+by Curtis Krauskopf (email at ).

 Popular C++ topics at The Database Managers: